 What Does the Recreational Property Act Cover?

 Here is a list of what the recreational property act covers.
-Note that this list does not include bicycling, nor does it make an exception for property owners who create intentionally hazardous elements or who ignore hazardous elements.
+Note that this list does not include bicycles, nor does it make an exception for property owners who create intentionally hazardous elements or who ignore hazardous elements.

 - Hunting and fishing